How long will it take?

 We do not have a retail location open to the public.
 And, as much as we enjoy visiting with our clients, out of consideration for their privacy and security, we do not offer visits to our secure studio location.

 However, on occasion I will meet with clients in person at a satellite office or at the client’s location to evaluate and discuss very-high-end gemstone or jewelry projects.
-There may be a consultation fee attached to consulting appointments that take me away from the studio.
+For such private, personal consultations that take me away from the studio, I charge a fee equivalent to the shop rate, billed in quarter-hour increments and with a one-hour minimum.

-The overall average recovery of commercial (overseas) cutting using flat-faceting techniques hovers below 20%.
+The overall average recovery of commercial (overseas) cutting using flat-faceting techniques hovers just below 20% by weight.
 That means for commercial overseas cutting you need to begin with a 5+ carat rough to get a 1-carat finished gem back.

-Cutting for weight alone often produces a lower net value than cutting to maximize the color presentation – which accounts for 60% to 70% of gemstone value.
+NOTE: Cutting for weight alone often produces a lower net value than cutting to maximize the color presentation.
+And, color accounts for 60% to 70% of gemstone value.

 We will give you a reasonable estimate of the likely finished weight of a gem during the hands-on evaluation and consultation phase of our work for you.
 This will not be a guarantee, but an estimate based on everything going well.